-In criminal cases, it is DAs who decide to file criminal charges and the severity of those charges.
+In criminal cases, it is the prosecutor who decides to file criminal charges and the severity of those charges.
 They can also decide to instead route people into a diversion program to help them rebuild their lives, or to have charges dismissed.
 And, their power varies state by state.
-DAs may have discretion to involve Immigrations and Customs Enforcement (ICE) in cases and set into action deportation proceedings; to direct people to mental health and substance use programs instead of prisons to prosecute police for officer-involved shootings; and to implement policies that end cash bail and curb pretrial detention.
+Prosecutors may have discretion to involve Immigrations and Customs Enforcement (ICE) in cases and set into action deportation proceedings; to direct people to mental health and substance use programs instead of prisons to prosecute police for officer-involved shootings; and to implement policies that end cash bail and curb pretrial detention.

 Sheriffs are typically elected and preside over a county where they investigate crimes, oversee local jails, and manage the transportation of pretrial detainees.
 Local sheriffs are a presence in every state except Alaska, Hawaii, and Connecticut, which rely on state law enforcement agencies.